cool-calm/calculated-world/src/pages/dynamic-hosting.md

 e.g. `application/wasm/388b/sha256-21ad2693870da89b201f445f75c6e3dac7b04ff91984d5ba17711857310939f9.wasm`

 That way if you deploy a module that already exists, it can be skipped.

-You’d then store the object’s key say in a database.
-On fetch, you’d look up the key, fetch the `.wasm` file for that key, and then execute it.
+And every previous deploy has its WebAssembly kept around, which is great for rollbacks, preview deploys, and speeding up future deploys via reuse.

 Here’s how you’d generate this key using JavaScript from a WebAssembly module’s byte array: